 1983 - 1984

 2018 - 2019

-** Note: the above table is inflation-adjusted for 2019 dollars.
+** Note: the above table is inflation-adjusted for 2021 dollars.
+Read the report here.

 How Much Student Loan Debt Should You Have?